VoroTop

 General Overview

-VoroTop is a command-line tool written in C++11 which can be used to analyze systems of particles in three-dimensional space.
-VoroTop reads input from several standard formats which include information regarding the number of particles, their coordinates, and boundary conditions of the system.
+VoroTop is a command-line tool written in C++11 which can be used to analyze systems of particles in two- and three-dimensional space.
+VoroTop reads input that includes information regarding the number of particles, their coordinates, and boundary conditions of the system.
 After using Voro++ to compute the Voronoi cell of each atom, VoroTop then determines its topology.
 This data can be saved as is or further processed.
 Voronoi topology allows us to study the structure of these systems, and greatly aides us in visualizing them.

 A more complete description of VoroTop can be found in the paper, "VoroTop: Voronoi Cell Topology Visualization and Analysis Toolkit", in Model.
 Simul.
 Mater.
 Sci.
-Eng. (preprint).
+Eng. (arXiv).

 Command-line Options